jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 Chapter II Definition

-Article 4 Cloud Marketplace: refers to the network platform operated by JD Cloud for Service Provider to provide user with software, images and services around cloud computing products.
+Article 4 Cloud Marketplace: It refers to the first platform run by JD Cloud for software and service transaction and delivery, which is responsible for the landing of various chain products of cloud ecology.
+At present, more than a thousand ISV have moved in the Cloud Marketplace, providing users with software application and service relating to cloud computing products.
 There are many categories under JD Cloud Marketplace.
 JD Cloud will adjust the types and names of market categories from time to time.
 The specific categories will be based on the page display of JD Cloud Marketplace.

 JD Cloud may adjust the JD Cloud Marketplace name, website and other display elements in a timely manner according to its own business development, and notify the service provider and user through announcements, intra-website message, emails and other effective means.
 These adjustments will not affect the rights and obligations of JD Cloud and the service provider and/or user under the Agreement.